icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 The user you just created will be able to connect to the application but will not be able to manage data because it is not connected to a data owner.

 You will often need to create a patient that can connect to iCure.
-In that case [createAndInviteUser](../references/interfaces/UserApi.md#createandinviteuser) can be used:
+In that case you can use [createAndInviteUser](../references/interfaces/UserApi.md#createandinviteuser):

 <!-- file://code-samples/how-to/manage-users/index.mts snippet:Create a patient user-->
 ```typescript